 Dental health is essential for canines, even though it may be overlooked.
 Gum disease and similar dental problems can lead to bacteria ending up in the bloodstream and heading to essential areas throughout the body, including the organs.

 Keeping your dog’s teeth clean often means taking them to regular cleanings.
 These can cost a relatively substantial amount.
-We’ll discuss exactly how much you may be paying in this article.
+In general, you can expect to pay about $100 for professional dog teeth cleaning.
+We’ll discuss exactly how much you may be paying in more detail in this article.

 The Importance of Canine Dental Health